 Article 3.
 Delivery of Services

-- If and insofar both Parties have agreed that Equalture, in the context of delivering the Services, shall publish a vacancy on the Platform on behalf of the Client, the Client is obliged to provide Vacancy material to Equalture.
-The Client authorizes Equalture to reproduce, edit and/or publish the Vacancy material.
+5. If and insofar both Parties have agreed that Equalture, in the context of delivering the Services, shall publish a vacancy on the Platform on behalf of the Client, the Client is obliged to provide Vacancy material to Equalture.
+The Client authorises Equalture to reproduce, edit and/or publish the Vacancy material.

-- The Cient must secure access to the Account by protecting the username and password against third party access.
+2. The Client must secure access to the Account by protecting the username and password against third party access.
 In particular the Client must keep the username and password strictly confidential.
-Equalture may assume that all actions undertaken from Client’s Account after logging in with the username and password is authorized and supervised by the Client.
+Equalture may assume that all actions undertaken from Client’s Account after logging in with the username and password is authorised and supervised by the Client.
 This means that the Client is liable for these actions.

 Article 6.
 Rules of use

-- it is plausible that, in the specific case, there is no less far-reaching measure to obtain the data; and
+6. It is plausible that, in the specific case, there is no less far-reaching measure to obtain the data.